MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 The valid values are:

-- False (default) - Support for add-ins features at this stage.
+- False (default) - All the add-ins features are supported.
 - True - All the add-ins features will be disabled.

 ```yaml